-The College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, victim advocacy, and other services on and or off campus as well as additional support to prevent contact between a complainant and respondent party, such as supportive measure, academic accommodations, protective orders.
+The College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, victim advocacy, and other services on and or off campus as well as additional support to prevent contact between a complainant and respondent, such as supportive measures, academic accommodations, and protective orders.
 The College will make supportive measures available, if the victim requests them and if they are reasonable, regardless of whether the victim chooses to report the crime to Campus Police or local law enforcement.
-Students and employees should contact the Director of Civil Rights Compliance/Title IX Coordinator for assistance.
+Students and employees should contact the Title IX Coordinator for assistance.